-Our Partners Come Together
+Our Organizations Come Together

-Seven of the Mamow Ahyamowen partners came together in 2016 with the shared recognition that our communities lacked the health information they needed for program management, advocacy, and proposal development.
+Seven of the Mamow Ahyamowen organizations came together in 2016 with the shared recognition that our communities lacked the health information they needed for program management, advocacy, and proposal development.
 This lack of data is an important barrier to our communities achieving health equity.

 Northern Communities Face Unique Needs